Edward-Zion-Saji/Edza/README.md

 wikipedia<br>
 pygame<br>
 <br>
-Install all the packages/modules given above and run the code.
+Install all the packages/modules given above and run the code.<br>
+I suggest using Pycharm IDE for python programming.
+The community version is free.